“Humane” Labels

 Cage-Free

-Cage-free refers to chickens that are bred for egg production that are not kept in cages.
-Cage-free egg operations keep hundreds or thousands of hens in what are called floor systems.
-Similar to how chickens are breed and raised for their flesh, hens are overcrowded in windowless warehouses without sunlight or space for natural behaviors.
-Hens are still cruelly debeaked and come from the heartless hatcheries.
+Cage-free refers to chickens who are bred for egg production and are not kept in cages.
+Cage-free egg operations cram hundreds or thousands of hens in what are called floor systems.
+On average, each bird has only 1-1.5 square feet of space.

 After living a short life in an overcrowded indoor facility, a hen will go to a brutal slaughter as her egg production wanes after just a couple of years.
 None of this changes with a cage-free label.